yingding/docker-spark/docker/README.md

 ```
 $SPARK_HOME/bin/spark-shell --conf spark.executor.memory=1G --conf spark.executor.cores=1 --master spark://spark-master:7077 --packages org.mongodb.spark:mongo-spark-connector_2.12:3.0.0
 ```
-you may remove the `--packages` option, shall you do not need to use additional package for your code submitted through spark driver.
+you may remove the `--packages` option, should you do not need to use additional package for your code submitted through spark driver.
 In this example, i added an additional mongo-spark-connector` lib to the interactive spark shell.

 #### 1.3.3 Programming inside spark shell
 Type the following scala code in your spark scala shell to test the Spark Cluster, you shall see the output value `5000`.